-The risks of the Known Unknown class are divided into two types.
-Type I risks are characterized by mathematical distributions of normal type (Gaussian, bell curve), while those of type II are of the Pareto family (or 'fat tails').
+Risks of the Unknown Known class fall into two types.
+Type I is characterized by Normal Mathematical distributions (Gaussian, 'bell curve'), while Type II are Paretian (or 'fat tails') distribution.

-One of the traditional and common ways of dealing with risk is to have insurance against that risk.
-A lot of us do that.
+One of the traditional and common ways of dealing with risk is to have insurance against this risk.
+Many of us do this.
 But the idea of insurance is based on the knowledge of a probability distribution of the event occurring.
-One of the sources of information for calculating the probabilities and costs of the event to occur are the parameters of the distribution that characterizes the risk in question.
-Normally the parameters of normal distributions are easier to calculate, and are known to be stable over time, which facilitates their calculation and use in determining the amounts of risk insurance premiums.
-But the parameters of the Pareto type distributions are difficult to determine, which means that the corresponding risks are more difficult to determine and predict, making their insurance more expensive.
+One of the sources of information for calculating the probabilities and costs of the event occur is the distribution parameters that characterize the risk in question.
+Normally, the parameters of the normal distributions are easier to calculate and are known to be stable over time, which facilitates their calculation and use in the calculation of risk insurance premiums.
+But the parameters of Paretian-type distributions are difficult to determine, meaning that the corresponding risks are more difficult to determine and predict, making your insurance more expensive.

-In this presentation I will occupy myself with "unknown unknowns" (Black Swans).
-For these, there are no known distributions.
-So they don't lend themselves to insurance.
-That is, insurance is apt to deal with risk in the common, traditional sense.
-Not with the uncertainty, or the Knightian risk, for which no distribution is known.
-It is this risk that is called the Black Swan.
+In this essay I will study the "Unknown Unknown" (Black Swans).
+Thus, there are no known distributions.
+Therefore, there is no insurance.
+Insurance may deal with risk in the ordinary, traditional sense, which is not the case with uncertainty, or Knightian risk, for there is no known distribution.
+Thus, this risk is what is referred to as a Black Swan77.

-2.3 Hidden illegal debts like the Black Swan
+2.3 Hidden Illegal Debts as Black Swan

-Having arrived at this point I can venture to answer the fourth question of the agenda, which asks "How can one avoid repeating cases similar [to hidden and illegal debts] in the future."
-My answer is that similar cases (in the sense of risk of the Knightian type of Black Swan, or the birthday piglet) cannot be prevented (anticipated, preempted, forewarned).
-There is nothing you can do to avoid something whose possible existence is unknown.
-The type of risk that the phenomenon of hidden debts usually represents cannot be avoided because it is a type of risk whose existence is not known before it materializes.
-Let's analyze the components.
+I may venture here to answer the fourth issue of the agenda, which asks, "How can you avoid repeating similar cases [to hidden and illegal debts] in the future?"
+My answer is that similar cases (in the sense of Knightian risk of Black Swan type, or the birthday piglet) cannot be prevented (anticipated or avoided).
+Nothing can be done to avoid something whose possible existence is unknown.
+The type of risk that the phenomenon of hidden debts poses generally cannot be avoided because it is a type of risk whose existence is not known before it materializes.
+Let's see in part.

-First, the unpredictability factor.
+Firstly, the unpredictability factor.
 The scheme of illegal and hidden debts involved the violation of the Constitution of the Republic of Mozambique.
+No ordinary-minded Mozambican could expect 77 For an extensive discussion with historical and contemporary examples see Végh, Carlos A. et all (2018), in addition to Taleb (2010).

-No common-sense Mozambican could imagine that the President of the Republic, who swore to be the guardian of the Constitution of the Republic, could by himself make the decision to consciously violate it and in a manner as serious as it did.
-In this act, sovereign bodies were severely subverted.
-What happened was an act of great disrepute for the Mozambican nation, promoted by someone whose ideology (if that can be called ideology) proclaimed the self-esteem of the Mozambicans.
-Discovery of the illegal debts, and the way the government later tried (and still tries) to cover them up and protect their perpetrators, makes for the outside world to look at Mozambicans today with much distrust, as objects of mockery, all this far from anything that can promote self-esteem.
-It is one of the biggest corruption scandals, promoted by agents of the regime at the highest level at the same time as they were trumpeting about the "fight against corruption" in every corner.
-As for creditors, one has to distinguish the originators, whose agents also operated fraudulently, and those investors who have been deceived by fallacious prospectuses of EMATUM's bonds.
+that the President of the Republic who swore to be the guardian of the Constitution of the Republic, could himself make the decision to consciously violate it and in as serious a manner as he did.
+In that act sovereignty bodies were severely subverted.
+What happened was an act of great disgrace of the Mozambican nation, promoted by someone whose ideology (if that became ideology) preached the self-esteem of the Mozambicans.
+Discovering the illegal debts, and the way the government later tried (and still tries) to cover them up and protect their perpetrators, makes Mozambicans today seen as a lot of mistrust around the world, objects of derision, all from afar something that can promote self-esteem78.
+It is one of the biggest scandals of corruption, promoted by agents of the regime to the highest level at the time when they proclaimed by every corner the "fight against corruption".
+And as for the creditors, it distinguishes the originators whose agents also operated fraudulently, those investors who were deceived by fallacious prospects of the EMATUM notes.